robertocarroll/worldskills-child-theme/README.txt

 3. Upload logo is for all pages except home
 4. Homepage logo is for homepage only to allow the full logo to be used

+## Homepage
+1. Appearance > Customise > Homepage settings
+2. Choice between a static page and your latest post

 ## Top navigation